Staircase Model (France), early 19th century

-Staircase Model, early 19th century Cut, joined, and inlaid mahogany, ebony, pear or sycamore, oak, molded biscuit porcelain (busts).
-Gift of Eugene V. and Clare E. Thaw.
-2007-45-12.
+This is a Staircase model.
+It is dated early 19th century and we acquired it in 2007.
+Its medium is cut, joined, and inlaid mahogany, ebony, pear or sycamore, oak, molded biscuit porcelain (busts).
+It is a part of the Product Design and Decorative Arts department.

 This double revolution staircase is unmistakably a masterwork, confirmed by details such as the carefully turned, ebony balusters and the sophisticated veneering used to create an inlaid “carpet.”
 A hint of revolutionary politics is introduced through a juxtaposition of Sèvres biscuit porcelain busts of the French philosophers Voltaire (left) and Jean-Jacques Rousseau (right).